How P&G and Thrive Global Want Everyday Products to Make You Feel Good About Yourself: Brainstorm Health

 Fortune got an early peek at a new collaboration between consumer goods giant Procter & Gamble and Thrive Global, the wellness and behavioral health firm led by Arianna Huffington, that seeks to turn some of P&G’s most commonly used products into wellness boosters.

 The partnership involves a half dozen P&G brands – including Crest, Oral-B, Pampers, Venus, Secret, and Pantene – and spans both social media marketing campaigns and new internet-connected consumer health devices.
-The groups are announced the initiative at the Cannes Lions International Festival of Creativity in France on Monday.
+The groups announced the initiative at the Cannes Lions International Festival of Creativity in France on Monday.

 That includes the Oral-B Sense, an upcoming WiFi-enabled “smart toothbrush” that provides personalized feedback to consumers on their brushing habits.
 Thrive’s central role across the P&G portfolio will be providing what the company calls behavioral “microsteps” in order to “habit-stack” – i.e, build a positive, affirming mental habit into something consumers may already do every day.